3 Natural Skincare Tips for the Sweaty Athlete

 2) Witch Hazel Toner

-Environmental factors, products we use on our face, and sweat can all effect on the pH level of our skin.
+Environmental factors, products we use on our face, and sweat can all affect the pH level of our skin.
 The acid mantle lives around our outer layer of skin and operates optimally at a pH of 5.5.
 This protective barrier, secreted from our oil glands, acts as a shield against bacteria and contaminants.
 In addition, it traps in moisture and keeps the skin soft and supple.
 Anything that disrupts the acid mantle’s pH level can cause skin irritation.
 As pH creeps above 6.5, the risk of skin irritation goes up drastically.
 Toner is a step used in skincare, used after cleansing the skin, and is meant to restore optimal pH balance.
-It is best to avoid harsh toners that contain alcohols, as these can even more drying and irritating to the skin.
-Witch hazel is a traditional beauty product that helps restore pH balance in order to keep skin from drying out or becoming irritated.
+It is best to avoid harsh toners that contain alcohol, as these can cause even more drying and irritating to the skin.
+Witch hazel is a traditional beauty product that helps restore the pH balance in order to keep skin from drying out or becoming irritated.

 3) Something in the Water

 Staying hydrated is crucial for optimal performance in the gym as well as skin health.
-Dehydrated skin is is much more prone to irritation and breakouts because the skin’s sebum will overproduce oils in an attempt to compensate for the lack of moisture.
+Dehydrated skin is much more prone to irritation and breakouts because the skin’s sebum will overproduce oils in an attempt to compensate for the lack of moisture.
 However, water and skincare goes beyond just making sure you are drinking enough.
 Depending on where you live water can be “hard,” meaning it contains minerals – like chlorine – and oxidizers that can be irritating to your skin.
 Hard water also tends to have an effect on soaps, preventing them from lathering properly.
 Thus, instead of lathering up and washing off, the soap forms a layer of soap scum on the skin, which can be very drying.
 In order to combat this hard water problem, a shower filter is a relatively inexpensive, yet highly beneficial investment.
 Filtered shower water not only has positive effects on your skin, it also helps keep hair and nails healthy too!

 Also Check Out…